-For today’s piece about vegging cannabis, we will assume that you have planted your seeds or cuttings already.
-After the process of propagation, small and fresh baby plants have now started to grow.
-You might have used a special growth medium or a plastic dome to grow them initially.
+For today’s piece about vegging cannabis, we will assume that you have planted your seeds or clones already.
+After the process of propagation, small and fresh baby weed plants have now started to grow.
+You might have used seed starters, a special growth medium or a plastic dome to help them grow initially.
 Now you have brand new marijuana plants to take care of.
 It is time to find their spot in your grow room and start improving their health, strength, and shape.

 Growing indoor gives you the opportunity to build just the right conditions for your plants.
 The growth phase is the heart and soul of your plant’s health - just follow our ideas and tips from this article.
 We have covered light, air, and water in a hydroponic system before and I recommend you to check out these resources for best practices for your cannabis plant.